-Prerequisite(s): HSC 2531, BSC 2084C, and HIM
+Prerequisite(s): HSC 2531, BSC 2084C, and HIM 1433 with a grade of C or

-Required Grade: Pass with a C or better.
 This course addresses the use of the Current Procedural Terminology (CPT) to report procedures done in many healthcare settings.
 This includes coding conventions, sequencing, modifiers, and rules for correct coding.
 This course prepares students to assign CPT codes supported by medical documentation with entry level proficiency.